nestordemeure/tilde/README.md

-# tilde : a library that implements TILDE in F#.
+# Tilde : a library that implements TILDE in F#.

 Inspired by Hendrik Blockeel, Luc De Raedt : "*Top-down induction of first-order logical decision trees*"

--

 The current version is just a proof of concept, it :
 - is not designed for speed